remcoder/Pxxl.js/README.md

 ![example](http://remcoder.github.io/Pxxl.js/img/pxxl.png)

 With pxxl.js and the included [BDF font](http://en.wikipedia.org/wiki/Glyph_Bitmap_Distribution_Format) files you can 'render' a text to an array of pixel coordinates.
 You can then use the pixel coordinates to do your own rendering.
-So pxxl.js itself doesn't really render anthing to th screen.
+So pxxl.js itself doesn't really render anything to the screen.
 You might say it's 'as-if' rendering :-)

-You can then use the pixel coordinate info any way you can imagine. for example:
+You can then use the pixel coordinates in any way you can imagine.
+For example:

-  - plot them to a canvas
+  - plot them on a canvas
-  - create a absolutely positioned divs for every pixel
+  - create `position:absolute` divs
   - use WebGL
   - use 3D CSS
   - etc